Brown Sugar Honey Apple Pie

 - Cornstarch: I use organic cornstarch in the filling.
 This helps solidify the sugars in the oven so you don't get a soggy pie crust or have fruit juices run out.
 If you are avoiding corn, use tapioca, arrowroot or potato starch instead.

 - Turbinado Sugar: I top this organic pie with turbinado sugar.
-This is what gives the crust this sparkly look and perfect texture!
+This is a course sugar and is what gives the crust this sparkly look and perfect texture!
+If you don't have this, you can leave it off.
+But, regular cane sugar will not work because it will just melt into the pie crust as the sugar crystals are much finer.

 *For a full list of ingredients and measurements, visit the recipe card below.